rl-institut/beamer_theme/example-slides.md

 - Guido Pleßmann
 title: The RLI \LaTeX{} beamer theme
 subtitle: ...finally overcoming MS Powerpoint
-titlepage-note: |
-  This is a the note that goes on the title page.
-This talk is to be given at Doing DH.
 institute: Reiner Lemoine Institut
 classoption: aspectratio=169
 date: \today